-BIM has been seen as a key for AEC professionals as it has digitally transformed some of the most crucial challenges of the construction industry such as project estimation, quality control issues, scheduling, etc. Leading countries across the world are adopting BIM and the government is mandating the use of BIM in projects as it is successful in streamlining the various processes of construction and has increased productivity in the result.
-Despite the benefits, few common myths have been keeping people hesitant in implementing BIM in their projects.
-Here are some common myths about BIM:
+BIM has been seen as a key for AEC professionals as it has digitally transformed some of the most crucial challenges of the construction industry such as project estimation, quality control issues, scheduling, etc. Leading countries across the world are adopting BIM and the government is mandating the use of BIM in projects as it is successful in streamlining the various processes of construction and has increased productivity as the result.
+Despite the benefits, a few common BIM myths have been keeping people hesitant in implementing BIM in their projects.
+Here are some common BIM myths.

 1. BIM is only a newer way of 3D model

 BIM isn’t just about making a visual representation of physical and functional characteristics of a building.
 It is one of the most visible, visual appearances of the design of the building but it is one of many functions BIM offers.
 Many people think BIM just builds design in three dimensions, while it produces design where all the AEC professionals involved in the construction can work collaboratively.
 BIM helps to produce digital datasets with graphical and non-graphical information.

 Most of the people resist implementing BIM because they feel it is a costly affair.
 There are undoubtedly be the upfront cost when we adapt any kind of changes in working processes but these are countered by long-term efficiency and reaping benefits.
 The efficiency of BIM relies on the representation of accurate data and able to make data-driven decisions.
 It is crucial to realize that efficiency in processes also reduces overall risk and results in saving a lot of money.

 Don’t have the time to read the whole blog, no worries you can download it and read it at your convenient time.